Anne C. Feltovich

 210S Intermediate Greek: The World of Greece and the Ancient Mediterranean.

 Reading and discussion, with grammar review, of intermediate-level passages from classical, Hellenistic or New Testament Greek selected to illuminate the history, society and culture of Greece and the ancient Mediterranean.
 Readings from the New Testament and from writers such as Xenophon and Lucian.
 Prerequisite, knowledge of elementary Greek.
-(Same as Religious Studies 210.)
+Gold.

 The Greek Historians.